aganea/forgecc/README.md

 ## What is this?

-**forgecc** is a proof-of-concept C++ compiler designed to dramatically reduce build times for large codebases (target: Unreal Engine 5).
-Instead of the traditional compile-then-link cycle that produces object files on disk, forgecc runs as a long-lived daemon that compiles, links, loads, and debugs C++ code entirely in-memory.
+**forgecc** is a thought experiment exploring what a C++ compiler could look like if designed from scratch around memoization, daemon persistence, and JIT execution.
+The goal is to dramatically reduce build times for large codebases (target: Unreal Engine 5) by replacing the traditional compile-then-link cycle with a long-lived daemon that compiles, links, loads, and debugs C++ code entirely in-memory.

 It is informed by LLVM/Clang's architecture but is a clean implementation, not a fork.
 It targets **C++20, x86-64, Windows** initially.
+Whether all of the ideas described here are feasible at scale is an open question — the design document is the exploration itself.

 ## Key ideas